 Using the placeholder (d) stringed together with a variable name creates an object literal variable, storing the dataset as a name-value pair array.
 This can later be called during the creation of the data visualisation using the object literal name-value pair ie busstop or passengersin.
 This method of data binding is later used to create the d3 visualisation by mapping the data to various elements within the document object model.

 Data Visualisation

-Following the data binding process, the visualisation can be created using the following code.
+Following the data binding process, a visualisation is created.